E2S2: Encoding-Enhanced Sequence-to-Sequence Pretraining for Language Understanding and Generation: Conclusion

 \section{Conclusion}

 In this paper, we propose an encoding-enhanced seq2seq pretraining strategy (E2S2) to improve the vanilla seq2seq pretrained models.
-Instead of only optimizing the text infilling objective on the decoder side, E2S2 presents two self-supervised pretraining objectives in a local-to-global manner, i.e., locally denoising the corrupted sentences and globally learning better sentence representations, on the encoder side to provide richer supervisions.
-With the help of this self-supervised information, the encoder is able to effectively distinguish the noise tokens and capture high-level (i.e. syntactic and semantic) knowledge, thus boosting the performance of the seq2seq model on both language understanding and generation tasks.
+Instead of only optimizing the text infilling objective on the decoder side, E2S2 presents two self-supervised pretraining objectives in a local-to-global manner, \textit{i.e.}, locally denoising the corrupted sentences and globally learning better sentence representations, on the encoder side to provide richer supervisions.
+With the help of these self-supervised information, the encoder is able to effectively distinguish the noise tokens and capture high-level (\textit{i.e.}, syntactic and semantic) knowledge, thus boosting the performance of the seq2seq model on both language understanding and generation tasks.
 Experiments show that E2S2 improves the seq2seq models on several tasks consistently, especially on the GLUE benchmarks and grammatical error correction.
-These results demonstrate the effectiveness and universality of our E2S2 strategy.
+These results demonstrate the effectiveness and universality of our E2S2.

-Future work includes validating the E2S2 on larger seq2seq PLMs, e.g., T5-11B~\cite{raffel2020exploring}, and integrating the automated prompt template~\cite{shin2020autoprompt} or soft prompt learning~\cite{lester2021power,zhong2022panda} to our E2S2 method.
-Additionally, it is also interesting to validate the effectiveness of E2S2 on more challenging downstream tasks, e.g. translation, in the future.
+Future work includes validating the E2S2 on larger seq2seq PLMs\footnote{\zqh Considering that our E2S2 is a plug-and-play method, we believe that applying our method to larger cutting-edge models has the potential to achieve much better performance on the GLUE benchmark.
+However, due to the limited compute resources, we do not experiment on these large language models in this paper.}, \textit{e.g.}, T5-11B~\cite{raffel2020exploring}, and integrating the automated prompt template~\cite{shin2020autoprompt} or soft prompt learning~\cite{lester2021power} to our E2S2 method.
+Additionally, it is also interesting to validate the effectiveness of E2S2 on more challenging downstream tasks, \textit{e.g.}, translation, in the future.
 Our work provides a new view of the seq2seq language model pretraining and we hope it can foster future self-supervision research in this field.